 Life is busy, and we all look for shortcuts when we can.
 But don’t turn your skincare regimen into a skin “scare” routine.
 Consider whether any of these common mistakes apply to you, and then resolve to change your ways for the better!

-Avoiding exfoliation.
-Regularly removing dead cells will do wonders to soften any wrinkles and even out your skin texture and brightness.
+Avoiding exfoliation. will do wonders to soften any wrinkles and even out your skin texture and brightness.
 Some OTC face scrubs are far too rough, however, making them unpleasant to use and bad for your skin (walnut shells, we’re talking about you!)
 Instead of scouring your face, opt for a chemical exfoliant that can be smoothed on and left overnight, like products containing glycolic acid or alpha hydroxy acid (AHA).
+Scott, https://domyhomework.guru/ of the gates foundation, noted that leadership changes in other participating districts such as pittsburgh and memphis didn’t disrupt the initiative.
 Finally, avoid face washes with “micro-beads” – these miniature plastic balls don’t do anything for your skin, but they DO cause environmental damage in our oceans and fish.